yanxiaodi/xamarin-mvvmcross-handbook/implementing-master-detail-layout-in-xamarin-forms-by-mvvmcross/creating-the-project-by-MvxScaffolding/README.md

 ![1546817767518](../../.gitbook/assets/1546817767518.png)

 The default setting doesn't contain UWP project.
 Select it if you need to support UWP platform, and select the Min SDK version as 1803.
-It is recommended at the moment since some new futures are not supported in the old Windows 10 versions.
+It is recommended at the moment since some new features are not supported in the old Windows 10 versions.
 Also, you need to input the Description as the UWP application name.

 ![1546818152434](../../.gitbook/assets/1546818152434.png)